jcabiles/SFPD_Incidents/README.md

 # SFPD_Incidents
-An analysis of SFPD incidents from 2003 to 2018
+An analysis of San Francisco Police Department incidents from 2003 to 2018